 Distance Learning, involving both synchronous and asynchronous delivery of classes, has long been provided by the college.

-Early Distance Learning was largely asynchronous -- lectures were recorded on video tape, which could be delivered via mail or courier to other locations for later playback.
-Later, real-time remote connections were available in some cases, using dedicated circuits (expensive and slow).
+Early Distance Learning was asynchronous -- lectures were recorded on video tape, which could be delivered via mail or courier to other locations for later playback.
+Later, real-time remote connections were available in some cases, using dedicated circuits (expensive and slow) to provide limited synchronous remote instruction.

-Today, Distance Learning is primarily synchronous and Internet-based.
-Students can interact live with the instructor from other locations across the Internet.
-Frequently, these interactions are supported with video conferencing hardware that utilizes the Internet for transport, and implements the H.323 interconnection standard with some form of the H.264 video codec.
+Later, Distance Learning became primarily Internet-based, allowing students to interact live with the instructor from other locations across the Internet.
+For a number of years, these interactions were supported with video conferencing hardware that implements the H.323 interconnection standard with some form of the H.264 video codec.
 These solutions work very well, but do require “matching” (and expensive) endpoints, which limits the facilities and devices that can be used for the purpose.

-We are now seeing greater use of conferencing bridge services, where a variety of endpoints can connect to each other, especially for meetings and special events.
-Services such as Zoom, Blackboard Collaborate, and others, allow disparate endpoints to join on a call; this can potentially eliminate the need for the expensive endpoint systems for synchronous delivery.
+Today, most remote instruction is supported by conferencing bridge services, where a variety of endpoints can connect to each other, especially for meetings and special events.
+Services such as Zoom (and others) allow disparate endpoints to join on a call; this eliminate sthe need for the expensive endpoint systems for synchronous delivery.

 Moving into the future, we expect Online Learning offerings will grow, as the college seeks to provide fully-online degree and certificate programs to students wherever they may be.
-In this way, we will return to largely asynchronous delivery.
+In this way, we will make greater use of asynchronous delivery again to address a wider audience.

 Our Distance Learning Facilities

-Currently, the college operates two "fully-functioned" Distance Learning Studio Classrooms, A305 (seats 27) and A317 (seats 64).
-These two enhanced classrooms, which share a control room, provide full capability for synchronous and asynchronous instruction, including microphones for instructors and students, and additional displays to show remote participants as well as lesson content.
+In addition, the college operates two "fully-functioned" Distance Learning Studio Classrooms, A305 (seats 27) and A317 (seats 64).
+These two enhanced classrooms, which share a control room, provide a wide range of capabilities for synchronous and asynchronous instruction, including microphones for instructors and students, and additional displays to show remote participants as well as lesson content.

-Some conference rooms at the College have video conferencing systems installed, and these can be used for small-group Distance Learning activities.
+Some conference rooms at the College have video conferencing systems installed, and all have Zoom support.
+Thus, these rooms can be used for small-group Distance Learning activities.
 And, conference bridge services can be used almost anywhere (assuming the availability of appropriate cameras/microphones for the location and number of participants).

-The college’s Distance Learning Studio Classrooms are scheduled by College Computing Services (unlike regular classrooms).
+The college’s Distance Learning Studio Classrooms (A305 and A317) are scheduled by College Computing Services.
 CCS handles this scheduling since use of these rooms requires appropriate attention to the configuration and operation of the special technology present (often including the assignment of an operator).

 Learning Management System (Canvas)

-Lectures recorded in our Distance Learning facilities are generally uploaded into the appropriate Canvas course, so that students enrolled in the course may view the recording.
+Sessions recorded in Zoom, and lectures recorded in our Distance Learning facilities, are generally uploaded into the appropriate Canvas course, so that students enrolled in the course may view the recording (assuming the instructor chooses to make it available).
 This process includes the addition of captions (however, note that captions will not be “perfect” and should be reviewed by the instructor).